ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

     same frame number will cover the same extent.
 This is particularly impactful when the area of interest is near the top or bottom of the Sentinel-1 IW Level 1 scene.

+If your area of interest is large, and is well-covered by a full Sentinel-1 IW scene (or requires several full scenes to cover the entire area), you may find it easier to work with the full-scene RTC GAMMA products, as there would be fewer individual files to manage.

 ### Processing Options

 **On-Demand processing of OPERA RTC-S1 products is currently confined to the default settings of the archived